The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: Illustrative Application: The Risk Journey of Gas Fumes

-Note: All 26 sessions follow the recommended biweekly cadence, yielding $\tau \approx 1.0$ at each update (except S5 and S7--S10 at $\tau = 0.5$ following the emergency response interval), demonstrating the model's behavior across both standard and rapid-response intervals.
+Note: All 26 sessions follow the recommended biweekly cadence, yielding $\tau \approx 1.0$ at each update (except Sessions~5, 7, 8, 10--13, 15--19, 21, and 22 at $\tau = 0.5$ following one-week response intervals), demonstrating the model's behavior across both standard and rapid-response intervals.